Surrogate-free machine learning-based organ dose reconstruction for pediatric abdominal radiotherapy

 The abdominal diameter in AP ($\textit{Diam}^\textit{IC}_\textit{AP}$) is the only anatomical feature not measurable from DRRs generated along AP/PA direction.
 In historical RT, it was measured using a ruler to determine the isocenter position along the AP axis, and was subsequently reported in the records.
-For our cohort, $\textit{Diam}^\textit{IC}_\textit{AP}$ was not reported in the records because a CT scan was used for RT planning.
-We therefore measured $\textit{Diam}^\textit{IC}_\textit{AP}$ automatically on the CT scans, by using a pre-determined isocenter position of typical abdominal flank irradiation plans.
-In particular, the intervertebral disk between the 1\textsuperscript{st} and the 2\textsuperscript{nd} lumbar vertebra (L1 and L2) was used to determine the isocenter position along the inferior-superior (IS) axis, and the center of mass of the kidney was used to determine the isocenter position along the RL axis (as the aim of Wilms' tumor plans is to irradiate the renal fossa).
-For CTs including both kidneys, two $\textit{Diam}^\textit{IC}_\textit{AP}$ were measured, and the average was taken.
-Conversely, only one $\textit{Diam}^\textit{IC}_\textit{AP}$ was measured for CTs including a single kidney.
+For our cohort, we measured $\textit{Diam}^\textit{IC}_\textit{AP}$ automatically on the CT scans, by using a pre-determined isocenter position of typical abdominal flank irradiation plans.
+In particular, the isocenter position along the inferior-superior (IS) axis was set to the intervertebral disk between the 1\textsuperscript{st} and the 2\textsuperscript{nd} lumbar vertebra (L1 and L2), while the center of mass of the kidney was used to determine the isocenter position along RL (for CTs including both kidneys, $\textit{Diam}^\textit{IC}_\textit{AP}$ was measured twice and the average was taken).

 In our simulations we used for all artificial plans the same fractionation scheme (8 $\times$ 1.8 Gy), beam energy (6 MV), and prescribed dose (14.4 Gy at isocenter).
 These settings are the most common in historical records, and are still valid in the current Wilms' tumor RT protocol \cite{SIOPprotocol}.
-Moreover, choosing a specific prescribed dose (e.g., 14.4 Gy) does not limit generalizability, since the dose distribution over the entire anatomy depends linearly on the prescribed dose.
-Thus, if dose reconstruction for a historical case using a different prescription is needed, the dose-volume metrics predicted by the models trained on plans with a 14.4 Gy prescribed dose can be re-scaled.
+Moreover, choosing a specific prescribed dose (e.g., 14.4 Gy) does not limit generalizability, since the dose distribution over the entire anatomy depends linearly on the prescribed dose (i.e., it can be rescaled).